1 month / 4 week old sleep schedule: Bedtime and nap schedules

 A:

 Your baby will likely have awake times of 30 - 90 minutes in between sleep periods.
-Awake windows tend to be shorter in the morning and get longer as the day progresses.
+Awake windows tend to be shorter in the morning and get longer as the day progresses, but can vary depending on your baby’s hunger and activity levels.
 Expect your baby to be awake for a longer stretch (but ideally not more than 90 minutes) before bedtime.Q: How much daytime sleep should be expected for a 1 month old?

 A: